TheOdinProject/curriculum/javascript/testing/battleship-project.md

    4. Gameboards should keep track of missed attacks so they can display them properly.
    5. Gameboards should be able to report whether or not all of their ships have been sunk.
 3. Create `Player`.
-   1. players can take turns playing the game by attacking the enemy Gameboard.
+   1. Players can take turns playing the game by attacking the enemy Gameboard.
    2. The game is played against the computer, so make 'computer' players capable of making random plays.
 The AI does not have to be smart, but it should know whether or not a given move is legal. (i.e. it shouldn't shoot the same coordinate twice).
 4. Create the main game loop and a module for DOM interaction.
    1. At _this_ point it is appropriate to begin crafting your User Interface.